Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The year-to-year variability means that one year is not enough to capture extreme weather events and other climate changes that can devastate crops.
 The experiment will last three years – three harvests.

-This year's pear crop is being analysed at the Flanders Centre for Postharvest Technology (VCBT) for size, firmness and sugar content, which will then be compared to pears grown in domes simulating current climates."
+This year's pear crop is being analysed at the Flanders Centre for Postharvest Technology (VCBT) for size, firmness and sugar content, which will then be compared with pears grown in domes simulating current climates."

 “If the temperature is higher, pears tend to be less firm and have more sugar,” said VCBT researcher Dorien Vanhees.